miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Adjusted cabbie endgame lines and removed Ash sewers auto-ending.
 Fixed virus and timer issues on returning to the Kamikaze Zen map.
 Corrected Tremere haven condition, tutorial windows and a ladder.
+Added model Formatter to convert models to SDK, thanks to DDLullu.
+Made every armed NPC in downtown fight back when you attack them.
+Fixed texture flickering of downtown washer and courier shoe hole.

 v10.7                                                  20.09.2020
 -----